cfpb/cfpb-chart-builder/README.md

 ![Screenshot](screenshot.png)

-You can also manually initialize a chart by providing a target element:
+You can also manually initialize a chart by providing a target element.
+Install the library with `npm install cfpb-chart-builder` and then:

 ```js
 const ccb = require( 'cfpb-chart-builder' );